MauricioZepeda/drinks-recipes/README.md

 ### `npm start`

-this runs the app in the development mode.\
+This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.